United Church of Christ: Affiliated ministry

 The Pension Boards of the United Church of Christ (PB-UCC) operates the employee benefits systems for all settings of the United Church of Christ, including health, dental, and optical insurance, retirement annuity/pension systems, disability and life insurance, and ministerial assistance programs.
 The Pension Boards offices are located in New York City, where the headquarters of all UCC national bodies had been located prior to their move to Ohio in the early 1990s.

-The Insurance Board is a nonprofit corporation collectively "owned" by the Conferences of the United Church of Christ.
-It is run by a president/CEO and a 19-member Board, with the full corporate board consisting of Conference, Region and Presbytery ministers as well as laypeople.
-The IB administers a property insurance, liability insurance, and risk management program serving the United Church of Christ, the Presbyterian Church(USA), and the Christian Church (Disciples of Christ) churches and related entities.
+The Insurance Board is a nonprofit corporation for whom the sole member is the collective body of Conferences of the United Church of Christ.
+It is run by a President/CEO and a 21-member Board, with the full corporate board consisting of Conference, Region, and Presbytery leaders as well as laypeople.
+The IB administers a property insurance, liability insurance, and risk management program serving the United Church of Christ, the Presbyterian Church(USA), and the Christian Church (Disciples of Christ) churches and other churches of ecumenically affiliated denominational partners.